|

 Summary of Women's Representation on Wisconsin County Boards

 While women's participation on county boards continues to rise gradually, leadership roles remain disproportionately held by men.
-Women make up one-quarter of all county board members, but hold only a small fraction of Chair positions and remain underrepresented in most leadership roles.
+Women make up one-quarter of all county board members, and hold a small fraction of Chair positions and remain underrepresented in most leadership roles.

 Overall Representation (2005–2025)